jupdike/AnalogSynthX/README.md

 * Noise generator
 * 8-Bit Crusher

+## Updated Synth Example

+For a more robust open-source iOS synth example, please see our new [AudioKit Synth One](https://github.com/AudioKit/AudioKitSynthOne)  code

 ## Sound Tips for Analog Synth X:

 * You can get a pure Sine wave by (1) turning the Osc Mix to the left (2) turning off VCO1 (3) Turning the FM up!